Campol123/HypotenuseCalcGUI/README.md

 # HypotenuseCalcGUI
-A Hypotenuse calculator written in python with a GUI
+A simple Hypotenuse calculator written in python with a GUI (just a test of PySimpleGUI)

 Requirements:
  - Python 3